Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Configuring_transport_security_Start_here/_index.md

 but must be declared in the Transfer CFT configuration.

-Transfer CFT also offers an operating mode in which only confidentiality and integrity are provided without certificate- based authentication.
+Transfer CFT also offers an operating mode in which only confidentiality and integrity are provided without certificate-based authentication.
 In this operating mode, a PKI does not need to be implemented.

 <span id="Using"></span>

 ### Using delivered SSL templates

 Transfer CFT no longer delivers certificates and private key samples in the product packaging.
 However Transfer CFT does provide a template, which you can update and use as described in the delivered samples (`$CFTDIRRUNTIME\conf`).
-The file cft- pki.conf describes how to insert a certificate in the local database in the various formats.
-The file cft- tcp.conf contains general configuration, and commented SSL profiles.
+The file cft-pki.conf describes how to insert a certificate in the local database in the various formats.
+The file cft-tcp.conf contains general configuration, and commented SSL profiles.